 Diabetes, known clinically as diabetes mellitus, is a progressive disease process affecting the fuel metabolism functioning within the body [1].
-According to the Centers for Disease Control and Prevention (CDC), the prevalence of diabetes has increased 900% since 1958, when 0.93% of Americans had diabetes, with the sharpest increase occurring in the 2000s [2].
-As of 2018, 13% of the United States population, or 34.1 million Americans, had diabetes [3].
-Unfortunately, 7.3 million of these individuals are unaware of their diabetes diagnosis.
+According to the Centers for Disease Control and Prevention (CDC), the prevalence of diabetes has increased 1,100% since 1958, when 0.93% of Americans had diabetes, with the sharpest increase occurring in the 2000s [2].
+As of 2022, 11.3% of the United States population, or 37.3 million Americans, had diabetes [3].
+Unfortunately, 8.5 million of these individuals are unaware of their diabetes diagnosis.
 Diabetes has been considered epidemic since the 1970s, and the number of Americans expected to have diagnosed or undiagnosed diabetes is estimated to be 84 million by the year 2060 [4].

 The scope of the problem is vast and diverse, particularly among geographical regions.
-The CDC has identified a "diabetes belt" in the United States, consisting of 644 counties in 15 states, where 11.7% of the adult population has diagnosed diabetes, compared with an 8.5% average in other counties (Figure 1) [5; 73].
+The CDC identified a "diabetes belt" in the United States in 2011, consisting of 644 counties in 15 states, where 11.7% of the adult population has diagnosed diabetes, compared with an 8.5% average in other counties (Figure 1) [5; 73].
 Although this represents a particularly dense geographic concentration of disease, there are many other counties and groups of counties outside of this belt with prevalences as high or higher.
 Many of the counties outside of the "diabetes belt" with especially prevalent diabetes have high American Indian populations; one such example are several counties in northeastern Arizona, northwestern New Mexico, and southern Utah [3].

 Genetics, race, age, and lifestyle significantly influence the onset and progression of the disease process [6].
-Although all races and ethnicities can develop diabetes, the prevalence is greatest among American Indian/Alaska Natives, people of Hispanic origin, and non-Hispanic blacks [3; 7; 8; 9].
-The incidence of diagnosed diabetes is estimated to be 7.9% among non-Hispanic blacks 18 years of age and older, compared with the overall U.S. rate of 6.7% [3].
-The prevalence of diabetes among persons of Hispanic descent who are 18 years of age or older is 13.2%
+Although all races and ethnicities can develop diabetes, the prevalence is greatest among American Indian/Alaska Natives, people of Hispanic origin, non-Hispanic Black Americans, and Pacific Islander/Native Hawaiians [3; 7; 8; 9].
+The incidence of diagnosed diabetes is estimated to be 7.9% among non-Hispanic Black individuals 18 years of age and older, compared with the overall U.S. rate of 6.7%

-[8].
+[3].
+The prevalence of diabetes among persons of Hispanic descent who are 18 years of age or older is 13.2% [8].
 Among the subdivisions of Hispanic groups, diabetes prevalence rates are 8.3% for Central/South Americans, 6.5% for Cubans, 12.4% for Puerto Ricans, and 14.4% for Mexicans.
-In addition to being at high-risk for diabetes, Mexican Americans are 40% more likely to die from the disease than their non-Hispanic white counterparts [3].
-However, American Indians/Alaska Natives present the greatest risk for the development of type 2 diabetes; their risk is nearly three times greater than that of white Americans [9].
+In addition to being at high-risk for diabetes, Mexican Americans are 40% more likely to die from the disease than their non-Hispanic White counterparts [3].
+However, American Indians/Alaska Natives and Native Hawaiians present the greatest risk for the development of type 2 diabetes; their risk is nearly three times greater than that of White Americans [9].
 It is estimated that approximately 14.7% of American Indians/Alaska Natives 18 years of age and older have type 2 diabetes.
-The highest prevalence of diabetes in the United States is observed in certain American Indian groups of the Southwest, where an estimated 22.2% of the population has the disease [3].
+Approximately 22.5% of Native Hawaiians have diagnosed diabetes, and another 15% have prediabetes [79].
+The highest prevalence of diabetes in the contiguous United States is observed in certain American Indian groups of the Southwest, where an estimated 22.2% of the population has the disease [3].
 The highest rate of diabetes for any population (worldwide) has been reported to occur in the Pima Indians of Arizona [10; 74].